 - The oil insecticide.
 This DIY insecticide is about as simple as it gets.
 Make a concentrate by mixing together one tablespoon of liquid soap and one cup of vegetable oil.
 Use this as needed by adding two tablespoons of the concentrate to one quart of water.

 - Insect soap.
-All you need for this is one quart of water, and three drops of mild dishwashing detergent.
+All you need for this is one quart of water, and three drops of mild dishwashing shop (the clear fragrance-free type).
 It won’t stick to the leaves as well as oil will, but it’s better for produce you don’t want to be oily.

 - Garlic spray.
 This is my favorite DIY insecticide because…garlic!
 In an outdoor garden, garlic makes a great companion plant because so many pests keep clear of it.
 It only makes sense that a garlic spray would keep them away from your indoor or hydroponic garden, as well.
 You make a concentrate by adding 8 to 10 cloves of garlic and a quart of water to your blender.
 For a little extra oomph, add a tablespoon of ground hot peppers.
 Blend, then let this sit for 24 hours.
 Strain the mixture into a jar and add one cup of vegetable oil.
 Mix one-half cup of this blend with one gallon of water for an effective pest deterrent.

 There are plenty of other natural, organic ingredients you can use to help keep your veggies pest free.
 Some gardeners swear by Neem oil, and food-grade diatomaceous earth (DE) is a well-known, naturally occurring insecticide.
 The drawback there is that DE can also harm beneficial insects you might have.

 Again, though, I try to stick with what I already have around the house, which is why, for a DIY insecticide, one of the first three is usually at the top of my list.

 Do you have a homemade pest deterrent that you use in your indoor garden?
 I’d love to hear about it in the comments.